bhoule13/au-ex2020/README.md

 ### Introduction
 ------------

-This GitHub repository contains the replication code and data to accompany the manuscript [*Quantifying impacts of the COVID-19 pandemic on Australian life expectancy*](), published in the *International Journal of Epidemiology*.
+This GitHub repository contains the replication code and data to accompany *Quantifying impacts of the COVID-19 pandemic on Australian life expectancy*.

 ### Prerequisites
 ------------